tcta/tiles2print/README.md

 - Requires Mapbox Studio Classic
 - Designed to work with our mb-classic-hikeOSM-print.tm2 style
-- Currently fixed at 1:50000 scale
+- Currently outputs at 1:50000 scale and 1:25000 scale (the 1:25000 print is twice as big, covers same area)
 - Creates a map with a border that includes coordinates (matching the style gridlines) and title
-- Outputs as PNG and/or geoPDF
+- Outputs as PNG and PDF (TODO: convert to geoPDF)
+- Can be quickly re-run to incorporate new changes in OpenStreetMap

 ### Setup
 First, download and Install Mapbox Studio Classic (https://www.mapbox.com/mapbox-studio-classic/)